-Mahabaleshwar, a hill station in the Western Ghats, is the ultimate retreat if you want to get away from city life.
-Each year, this place attracts tourists in huge numbers from Mumbai and Pune.
+Mahabaleshwar, a hill station in the Western Ghats, is the ultimate retreat if you want to get away from the mad crowd in the city.
 Once the summer capital of the Bombay Presidency during the British Raj, today this hill station includes three villages (Malcolm Peth, Old Kshetra Mahabaleshwar and a part of the Shindola village).

 What to see in Mahabaleshwar